 And with that “error message” the writing was on the wall.
 I imagine that somewhere in the .mer file there is a flag of some sort which, while allowing the .mer file to run on v6 systems, it somehow prevents the project from being imported back into ViewStudio v6.0.

-Well, if you have any comments or questions on the above, or if you have other ideas on how to get a v7 project into v6.0, please let us know by using the “Leave a reply” form at the bottom of this page.
+Well, if you have any comments or questions on the above, or if you have other ideas on how to get a v7 project into v6.0, please let us know by using the “post a comment or question” link below.

 - News for September 25, 2023 (N112) - September 25, 2023

 - Automation This Week for September 23, 2023 (W010) - September 23, 2023